begoon/begoon.github.com/_engine/_posts/english/2012-12-24-my-i8080-collection/index.markdown

 Testing revealed that all processors are identical according to the CPU Exerciser except clones from AMD.
-The AMD processors, AM8080 and AM9080A, behave differently performing bitwise AND operation (ANA and ANI instruction).
-Original Intel CPUs and non-AMD clones set the AC (half-carry) flag to the value of the 3rd bit (A3) from the bitwise OR between the accumulator and the argument of ANA or ANI.
+The AMD processors, AM8080 and AM9080A, behave differently performing the bitwise AND operation (ANA and ANI instruction).
+The original Intel CPUs and non-AMD clones set the AC (half-carry) flag to the value of the 3rd bit (A3) from the bitwise OR between the accumulator and the argument of ANA or ANI.
 The AMD clones always zero the AC flag in the ANA and ANI instructions.
 I don't know why the original Intel CPU calculates the AC flag in such a weird way.

 My i8080 chips
 ==============